TahaMunir2/RISC-V-RV32IM-FPGA/teamstatement.md

 | CSRRSI | 110 | rd = CSR[addr], CSR[addr] = CSR[addr] \| uimm[4:0] |
 | CSRRCI | 111 | rd = CSR[addr], CSR[addr] = CSR[addr] & ~uimm[4:0] |

-For Zba, we had to implement these instructions by modifying the ALU and Control modules where the number indicates how many times we shift before we add:
+For Zba, we had to implement these instructions by modifying the ALU and Control modules, where the number indicates how many times we shift before we add:

 ![diagram](https://github.com/TahaMunir2/Team5/blob/main/images/zba_instructions.png)